Amino acid N-carboxyanhydride: Reactions

 Poly-L-lysine has been prepared from N-carbobenzyloxy-α-N-carboxy-L-lysine anhydride, followed by deprotection with phosphonium iodide.
 Peptide synthesis from NCAs does not require protection of the amino acid functional groups.
 N-Substituted NCAs, such as sulfenamide derivatives have also been examined.
 The ring-opening polymerization of NCAs is catalyzed by metal catalysts.

 The polymerization of NCA’s have been considered as a prebiotic route to polypeptides.

+NCAs can also be used to form amides and lactams by reaction of carboxylic acids and isocyanates.